riley-x/Libra_Sheet/README.md

 ## Preview

-You can preview a web-based sample at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
-This uses fake data so some things don't work, but it is a nice way to preview the UI.
+You can use a web-based version at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
+Be warned that your data is saved in the browser; make sure to make backups!

 ### Your accounts and net worth at a glance